 4 Helpful Activities for Heading Back to the Office

-1. Check in on how you’re feeling
+- Check in on how they’re feeling

 Our headspace determines how we will react to a situation (verbally and nonverbally).
 In the context of mentoring, if you are feeling anxious, frustrated, or stressed about the office transition, your emotions will play a role in your conversations.
 While sometimes this can be helpful for empathy, it also risks piling on to an already heated topic.
 Or, if you’re rather excited about heading back into the office, you may unintentionally block the space for your partner to share their concerns (and vice versa).